Student Charter

 - Excessively loud talking or shouting at inappropriate times and/or places

-- Unreasonable refusal to work in peer groups when required.
+- Unreasonable refusal to work in peer groups when required

 - Violent, aggressive and/or indecent behaviour which has the potential to cause mental or physical harm to any individual or damage to university resources.

 - Behaviour likely to cause injury or impair the health and safety of yourself and/or others.
+This may include leaving children unsupervised on university premises without a suitable adult.

-- Misuse or unauthorised use of university resources (premises, equipment, etc).
+- Misuse or unauthorised use of university resources (premises, equipment, etc)

-- Misuse or unauthorised use and/or theft of items of university property or property of any member of the University community.
+- Misuse or unauthorised use and/or theft of items of university property or property of any member of the University community